What is DON?

 Scab infects grain heads when wet weather or simply moist soil occurs during the flowering and grain filling stages of plant development.

 How does scab affect the plant?

-Early occurring scab infections can reduce yields by causing sterility of flowers (fewer kernels) and by the formation of shrunken, chalky white or discolored scabby kernels commonly called ‘tombstones’.
+Early scab infections can reduce yields by causing sterility of flowers (fewer kernels) and by forming shrunken, chalky white or discolored scabby kernels commonly called 'tombstones'.
 Kernels infected late in their development may be normal in size and show little or no visible damage but still have elevated levels of DON.
-The majority of the DON is present in the seed coat or bran in wheat.
+Most of the DON is present in wheat's seed coat or bran.